ryogrid/gossip-overlay/README.md

 ## Usage
 Message Ping Pong between 2 peers through one intermediate peer
+(thid peer-c establishes two connectionns to peer-b on overlay NW and send ping to each connection)

 Start several peers on the same host.
 Tell the second and subsequent peers to connect to the first one.